What is Sadness? What is its purpose in our lives?

 In its most simple form, we have two ‘brains’: The Emotional Mind and The Thinking Brain.

 The Thinking Brain processes our life as a series of events whereas the Emotional Mind focuses on how we feel about what has happened.
 Every significant event needs to be processed by the Thinking Brain as well as the Emotional Mind.
-Sadness, anger, fear, and joy are essential features of our Emotional Mind, and they all have an important role to play when we emotionally process life’s events.
+Feeling sad, angry, fearful, and joyful are essential features of our Emotional Mind, and they all have an important role to play when we emotionally process life’s events.

 How can we connect with our own sadness?